 Depending on your perk choices, you can improve these numbers as well.
 Perks such as ‘Edge Placement 1’ and ‘Raider 1’ will give you an additional +4% Weapon Damage and a +4% Weapon Speed bonus on top of the main skill improvements.

-For simplicity, skills will be divided into three categories:
+For simplicity, skills can be divided into three overall categories: combat skills, tactical and support skills, and strategic and economic skills.

 Skills Explained & How to Increase Them